JerryR7/quantum-safe-proxy/README.md

 ### System Requirements

 - Linux operating system (Ubuntu, Debian, etc.)
-- OpenSSL 3.5.0 (installed at `/opt/openssl-3.5.0/`)
+- OpenSSL 3.5.0 or newer (installed at `/opt/openssl35/` or specified via `OPENSSL_DIR`)
-- Rust development environment (if compiling from source)
+- Rust 1.70.0 or newer (if compiling from source)
+- Docker 20.10.0 or newer (for containerized deployment)

 ### Option 1: From Crates.io